On this page

 The medical model can be useful when treating the symptoms of a disabled person’s impairments.
 However, it focuses on the impairments and diagnoses of an individual, and often misses what the person needs more broadly as a member of society.
 It can lead to people losing independence.

-Historically, people thought that disabled people were unable to manage their own affairs so they were routinely placed in institutions, which eroded their rights.
+Historically, people thought that disabled people were unable to manage their own affairs so they were routinely placed in Places that kept disabled people locked up or stuck in, usually to care for them but with old fashioned ideas.institutions, which eroded their rights.
 In the 1970s, disabled people fought against the medical model.
 They wanted to leave institutions and be a part of society.
 When this did happen, disabled people found that the world was full of steps and other barriers, which prevented them from participating fully.
 In response to this, disability activists developed the social model of disability.

 The Social Model

 The social model is an updated way of considering disability.
-It says that people with disability aren’t disabled by their impairments, but by the world around them.
+It says that disabled people aren’t disabled by their impairments, but by the world around them.
 It focuses on barriers that prevent people with disability from participating in society.
 That people are disabled by these barriers.

 Rather than saying that the problem lies with the individual, the social model argues that the problem is that society is not accessible or inclusive.
 Under the social model, society needs to be more accessible and inclusive to ensure that disabled people can participate just like everyone else.